 That’s not a connection at a deep level.
 That’s like a persona with another persona.
 You want to have the whole self-system connecting with another person’s whole self-system at that deep level.
 That can only happen when the exiles have been taken out, retrieved out of the basement, or healing and growing.
 And the protectors themselves are not in any kind of neurotic pattern to keep the exiles down, to keep that vulnerability down.

-So the next slide is the power of exiles in a relationship.
+So the next slide is the power of exiles in relationship.
 How does this cash out in a relationship?
 You can see this in how fights escalate between couples.
 Her protectors hurt his vulnerable exiles because as you get further into a relationship, you know how most to hurt the other person because the more you know about them, the more you know about their source pots or whatever, right?
 So, her protectors, when she’s hurt or some kind of trigger happens, she knows how to get to his vulnerability, hurts his vulnerable exiles, which then activates his firefighter protectors.
 This is after he’s been triggered.
 Or maybe it might even be her firefighters come out, hurt his exiles.
 That activates his firefighters, which hurts her vulnerable exiles because they start hitting her where it hurts, and this activates more of her firefighters, and then it just snowballs from there, right, and just keeps getting worse, and worse, and worse.
 And this is where you get an argument about, I don’t know, something as mundane and simple as some remark you made at dinner, a group dinner or something, or maybe it’s just like over taking out the trash, or the dishes or something.
 And it turns into this huge fight.

 The reason why it gets blown out of proportion is because once that triggering happens, it thrusts each of the people into the past.
 Because that’s where the traumas are occurring, that’s where they happened, and that’s where the neural pathways go.
 They basically bring you back like almost like PTSD, right?
 Hopefully, you’ve read some studies of PTSD.
-A great one is Bessel Van Der Kolk’s The Body Keeps the Score.
+A great one is Bessel van der Kolk’s The Body Keeps the Score.
 But hopefully, you know there’s a huge amount of literature on that.
 And you know what it’s like to go into psychosis so that when he gets triggered, the vet is actually seeing this room, in the hospital or whatever, as if he were in Vietnam, in battle.

 He’s telling everyone, “Crouch down, I’ll protect you!”
 And he’s actually seeing that and experiencing that in the moment.
 And that’s what happens when the neural pathways get activated.
 It takes you back to that old memory.
-What’s happening is that if you’re reacting disproportionate to the topic of the fight of the subject of the fight, it’s because these firefighter parts and these exiled parts are coming out, and they’re all in a time machine back then.
+What’s happening is that if you’re reacting disproportionate to the topic of the fight or the subject of the fight, it’s because these firefighter parts and these exiled parts are coming out, and they’re all in a kind of time machine back then.
 They go back and react to things as if they were actually happening, whatever it was, 20, 30, 40 years ago.
 The more that she keeps pushing, her firefighters keep pushing at your exiles, the more you push back, that just snowballs and escalates and creates even more extreme protection and hurt.

 In a situation where maybe you don’t have these escalating fights, because some couples, especially in Asia, just end up dealing with a chronic, background pain.
-Maybe they had these huge blowup fights and then they agreed not even to talk to each other.
+Maybe they had these huge blowup fights and then they agreed that not even to talk to each other.
 So, they just live separate lives in the same little house or whatever it is, and they have different bedrooms.
 And they just go on like a partnership for the kids.
 This is a passionless relationship, even though they’re still married, we would consider this to be an unsuccessful relationship.

 When this happens, when exiles, even though they’re not triggered, they still exist as a chronic background pain.
 They still unconsciously influence many aspects of our lives.
 They’re still in the basement rattling the door, shouting things out, and sometimes sneaking out, picking the lock, and breaking out, and then protectors are having to shove them back in.
 Maybe the firefighters aren’t activated yet in a big way, but there’s still this chronic, background pain from the exiles.